-There are numerous training opportunities available in Nebraska which will satisfy the 2019 training label requirement for the three RUP dicamba products.
+There are numerous training opportunities available in Nebraska which will satisfy the 2019 training label requirement for the four RUP dicamba products.
 These include university-provided sessions and registrant-provided sessions approved by the Nebraska Dept. of Agriculture (NDA).

 Please visit NDA's dicamba page for:

 - The list of dicamba-certified applicators

 NOTE: A certificate of completion is not required by NDA or EPA to confirm dicamba training.
 NDA's list of dicamba-certified applicators is regularly updated online and is the only way to confirm an applicator has received dicamba training.

 - Product labels, tank mix and nozzle information, and more

 In addition to the in-person training sessions listed on NDA's website, UNL has developed an online dicamba training program which will satisfy the 2019 training label requirement for the four RUP dicamba products:

 RUP Dicamba Resources